-- Sep 29 Psychological Theories of the Causes of Discrimination - Fiske, Susan T. 2002.
+- Sep 21 Psychological Theories of the Causes of Discrimination - Glick, Peter, and Susan T. Fiske.
+2001.
+"An ambivalent alliance: Hostile and benevolent sexism as complementary justifications for gender inequality."
+American psychologist 56, 2: 109-118.
+Google Scholar - Fiske, Susan T. 2002.
 "What We Know About Bias and Intergroup Conflict, the Problem of the Century."
 Current Directions in Psychological Science 11: 123-128.
-Google Scholar - Firat, Rengin B., Steven Hitlin, Vincent Magnotta, and Daniel Tranel.
-2017.
-"Putting race in context: social class modulates processing of race in the ventromedial prefrontal cortex and amygdala."
-Social Cognitive and Affective Neuroscience 12: 1314-1324.
-Google Scholar

-- Merritt, Deborah J. 2008.
+Google Scholar - Merritt, Deborah J. 2008.
 "Bias, the Brain, and Student Evaluations of Teaching."
 St. John's Law Review 82: 235-287.
+Google Scholar

-Google Scholar - - Oct 6 Demographic Theories of the Causes of Discrimination Definitions of Discrimination Mini-Essay Due - Kanter, Rosabeth Moss.
+Sep 28 - Demographic Theories of the Causes of Discrimination - Definitions of Discrimination Mini-Essay Due

+- Kanter, Rosabeth Moss.
 1977.
 "Some Effects of Proportions on Group Life: Skewed Sex Ratios and Responses to Token Women."
 American Journal of Sociology 82: 965-990.
-JSTOR - Hempel, Lynn M., Julie A. Dowling, Jason D. Boardman, and Christopher G. Ellison.
-2013.
-"Racial threat and white opposition to bilingual education in Texas."
-Hispanic Journal of Behavioral Sciences 35: 85-102.
-Google Scholar - Oct 13 Marxist Theories of the Cause of Discrimination - Bonacich, Edna.
+JSTOR - King, Ryan D., and Darren Wheelock.
+2007.
+"Group threat and social control: Race, perceptions of minorities and the desire to punish."
+Social Forces 85: 1255-1280.
+Google Scholar - Oct 5 Marxist Theories of the Cause of Discrimination - Bonacich, Edna.
 1976.
 "Advanced Capitalism and Black/White Race Relations in the United States: A Split Labor Market Interpretation."
 American Sociological Review 41: 34-51.
 JSTOR - Roemer, John E. 1979.
 "Divide and Conquer: Microfoundations of a Marxian Theory of Wage Discrimination."
 The Bell Journal of Economics 10: 695-705.
 JSTOR